squidfunk/karma-viewport/README.md

 ### Basic configuration

-First, check that karma executes your tests inside an `iframe`, which is the default.
-See the section on `client.useIframe` in the [configuration guide][1] for more information.
-If you haven't set this option, you're probably good to go.
-Next, add `viewport` to the list of frameworks to use inside your karma configuration:
+Add `viewport` to the list of frameworks inside your karma configuration:

 ``` js
 // karma.conf.js